 RIGHT TO PARTICIPATE

-Shareholders that wants to participate must be recorded in the company’s share register kept by Euroclear Sweden AB as of Tuesday 25 April 2017 and, further, have given notice of their intent to participate to the company, which notice have been received by the company no later than Tuesday 25 April 2017, by mail to address, Alligator Bioscience AB, att Lotten Almén, Medicon Village, SE-223 81 Lund, Sweden, by phone to +46 46-286 42 80, or by e-mail to email@example.com.
+Shareholders that wants to participate must be recorded in the company’s share register kept by Euroclear Sweden AB as of Friday 3 May 2019 and, further, have given notice of their intent to participate to the company, which notice must have been received by the company no later than on Friday 3 May 2019, by mail to address, Alligator Bioscience AB, att Lotten Almén, Medicon Village, SE-223 81 Lund, Sweden, by phone to +46 (0)46-540 82 00, or by e-mail to email@example.com.
 The notice should specify the shareholder’s name, personal identity number or company registration number, telephone number during work hours and the number of shares held by the shareholder and, when applicable, information on the number of advisors (2 at the most).

 TRUSTEE REGISTERED SHARES

 Shareholders, whose shares are trustee-registered must, in order to participate in the shareholders’ meeting, temporarily register their shares in their own name in the share register kept by Euroclear Sweden AB.
-Such re-registration of ownership must be implemented no later than as of Tuesday 25 April 2017.
-The shareholders must well in advance before this date request their trustees thereof.
+Such re-registration of ownership must be implemented no later than as of Friday 3 May 2019.
+The shareholders must well in advance before this date notify their trustees thereof.

 Shareholders participating by proxy must issue a dated and signed proxy.
-Should the proxy be issued by a legal entity, a certified copy of the valid registration certificate (Sw. registreringsbevis) of the legal entity (or similar document for non-Swedish legal entities) must be attached the proxy.
-Eventual proxies should be in writing and submitted at the latest at the shareholders’ meeting, but should preferably be sent before the shareholders’ meeting.
+Should the proxy be issued by a legal entity, a certified copy of the valid registration certificate (Sw. registreringsbevis) of the legal entity (or corresponding document) must be presented.
+Proxies should be in writing and submitted at the latest at the shareholders’ meeting, but should preferably be sent before the shareholders’ meeting.
 The validity term of the proxy may be at the longest five years if this is specifically stated.
 In case no validity term is stated, the proxy is valid for at the longest one year.
-Proxy forms are available at the company website (www.alligatorbioscience.com) and at the company (see address above), and will also be sent to the shareholders that requests it and that states their address.
+Proxy forms are available at the company website (www.alligatorbioscience.se) and at the company (see address above), and will also be sent to the shareholders that request it and state their address.

 1. Opening of the meeting